-Being Focused well, this is a blog about that, it’s intended for all ages (except children but please encourage them to focus because one day they will be us).
-What does being focused actually mean hmm … here’s a few pointers and tips to achieve it plus a little motivation.
+Being Focused seems being focused is the answer to most things.
+Well, this is a blog about that, it’s intended for all ages (except children but please encourage them to focus because one day they will be us).
+What does being focused actually mean hmm … here are a few pointers and tips to achieve it.
+Plus a little motivation.

-TIP – A good focus challenge is to read a book and be able to fully immerse yourself in it, after reading ask yourself what it was about you could write a review for the author at the same time you will be checking how well you understood it, a bit like taking a reading comprehension test.
-If you find it difficult to concentrate then set a goal depending on chapter lengths either complete a chapter and then gradually extend until you are reading a couple of chapters (a good book will make this so much easier check our BOOK pages under Lifestyle) if the chapters are long set aside half an hour and extend by 5 – 10 minutes building up your ability to focus on just the book.
+TIP for Being Focused – A good focus challenge is to read a book and fully immerse yourself in it.
+After reading, ask yourself what it was about.
+You could write a review for the author at the same time you will be checking how well you understood it.
+A bit like taking a reading comprehension test.
+If you find it difficult to concentrate then set a goal depending on chapter lengths.
+Either complete a chapter at a time.
+Then gradually extend until you are reading a couple of chapters.
+(A good book will make this so much easier check our BOOKCLUB page).
+If the chapters are long set aside half an hour and extend by 5 – 10 minutes building up your ability to focus on just the book.

 This is what Master Google says about; focused – adjective, directing a great deal of attention, interest, or activity towards a particular aim. …Synonyms: concentrated, concentrating, attentive, absorbed, engrossed, fascinated, enthralled, enrapt, rapt, earnest, intense, studious, fixed, steady, steadfast, occupied, preoccupied, wrapped up, alert, watchful, observant;